 Inca One has proven its ability over the years to adapt to evolving regulatory environments, meet COVID-19 related challenges and build a diversified framework for success across multiple strategic channels while expanding into key mining regions.
 Reduced levels of production due to COVID-19 has allowed management to focus and execute on strategic planning, which has been used to establish relationships with new mining partners, that should translate into increased future revenue and profitability.
-The Company has confidently developed industry leading compliance, is soon expanding operations with the production of premium gold finished products and has built and exceptional team of proven and experienced professionals focused on dramatically scaling operations in the second half of 2020 and beyond.
+The Company has confidently developed industry leading compliance, expanding operations with the production of premium gold finished products and has built an exceptional team of proven and experienced professionals focused on dramatically scaling operations in 2021 and beyond.